 Prompt finds the best way to help students with structure is to craft an example outline for your student, taking into account the “accept” mindset, compelling content, and answering the “unanswered questions.”

 - What are the tactical next steps for improving the essay?

 Sometimes this means overhauling the content or structure in a significant way.

-Give these questions a whirl as you’re reviewing your student’s college application essay.
-This approach will help your student create a compelling essay and remove some of the pre-application deadline stress.
+Using this 5-question approach will help your student create a compelling essay and remove some of the pre-application deadline stress.